MarcelWolkober/Semantic-NLP-Captcha/README.md

 It consists of two components that run in Docker Containers.

-The data folder in the Captcha component is the standard location to read data (currently, the study challenges).
+The data folder is the standard location for reading data (currently, the study challenges).